-Because of volunteers, many of the programs at Parkwood Gardens Church exist and thrive.
+The programs at Parkwood Gardens Church exist and thrive because of volunteers.

-In order to continue and to expand these vital programs, we need many volunteers.
+Many volunteers are needed to continue and to expand these vital programs.

 For more information or to sign up, click on the appropriate link.